wzh99/GSL/README.md

 # GSL

-GSL (pronounced Gie-sel) is a declarative domain-specific language, embedded in Python, for defining graph substitution rules in deep learning compilers.
+GSL (pronounced Gie-sel, acronym for Graph Substitution Language) is a declarative domain-specific language, embedded in Python, for defining graph substitution rules in deep learning compilers.

 ## Introduction